 This guide is a reference tool for students in the Arthur L. Carter Journalism Institute.

-The Libraries' Factiva subscription to the New York Times contains articles from both the print edition and the online-only content from nytimes.com.
-Images or visulizations accompanying each article are not included.
+The Libraries' Factiva subscription to the New York Times contains articles from both the print edition (1969-present) and the online-only content from nytimes.com (2012-present).
+Images or visualizations accompanying each article are not included.

 These NYT subscriptions contain the articles that were published in each daily edition of the print paper; web-exclusive content from nytimes.com is often not included here (see the "New York Times - online content" link above for web-exclusive articles).